 At time of writing, it’s not clear how powerful the National Archives’ name-search tool is.
 Does it, for example, recognize “Betsy” as an equivalent to “Elizabeth”?
 Can you look for one first name under multiple surnames?
 Regardless, you may need to try several spelling variations for names and places.

 Of course, the 1950 census is also available for free on major genealogy websites: FamilySearch, Ancestry.com and MyHeritage.

 How to Browse Census Images

-If you’re striking out using these early, mostly AI-generated indexes (or the indexes don’t yet include your ancestor), you might have to “manually” locate your ancestor’s entry.
+If you’re striking out using keyword searches, you might have to “manually” locate your ancestor’s entry.
 Unlike in the days of yore, though, you won’t have to pore over reel after reel of microfilm.
 You can find your ancestor’s census page online in just three steps:

 1. Determine where your family lived in 1950, to the best of your ability.
 You might start with their address in the 1940 census, or you can try city directories from that time period as well as WWII draft registration cards.